Metro-Goldwyn-Mayer: 1950s

 Audiences began drifting to television in the late 1940s, and MGM and the other studios were finding it increasingly difficult to attract them to theaters.
 With its high overhead expenses, MGM's profit margins continued to decrease.
 Word came from Nicholas Schenck in New York to find "a new Thalberg" who could improve quality while paring costs.
 Mayer thought he had found this savior in Dore Schary, a writer and producer who had found success at running RKO Pictures.
 Lavish musicals were Schary's focus, and hits like Easter Parade (1948), Annie Get Your Gun (1950) and the popular musical films of tenor Mario Lanza, including That Midnight Kiss (1949) and The Great Caruso (1951), helped to keep MGM profitable during this period.

 In August 1951, Louis B. Mayer was fired by MGM's East Coast executives and he was replaced by Schary.
-Gradually cutting loose expensive contract players (including $6,000-a-week Judy Garland in 1950 and "King of Hollywood" Clark Gable in 1954), saving money by recycling existing movie sets instead of building costly new scenery, and reworking expensive old costumes, Schary managed to keep the studio running much as it had through the early 1940s, though his sensibilities for hard-edged, message movies would never bear much fruit.
+Gradually cutting loose expensive contract players (including $6,000-a-week Judy Garland in 1950 and "King of Hollywood" Clark Gable in 1954), saving money by recycling existing movie sets instead of building costly new scenery, and reworking expensive old costumes, Schary managed to keep the studio running much as it had through the early 1940s, although his preference for hard-edged, message movies over costume dramas and lighter, family friendly pictures, would never bear much fruit.
 One bright spot continued to be MGM's musical pictures, under the aegis of producer Arthur Freed, who was operating what amounted to an independent unit within the studio.
-During the 1950's, MGM produced some well-regarded and profitable musicals that would later be acknowledged as classics, among them An American in Paris (1951), Singin' in the Rain (1952), and Seven Brides for Seven Brothers (1954).
+During the 1950s, MGM produced some well-regarded and profitable musicals that would later be acknowledged as classics, among them An American in Paris (1951), Singin' in the Rain (1952), and Seven Brides for Seven Brothers (1954).
 However, Brigadoon (1954), Deep in My Heart (1954), It's Always Fair Weather (1955), Invitation to the Dance (1956), and Les Girls (1957) were extravagant song and dance flops, and even The Band Wagon (1953) and Silk Stockings (1957), two musicals that are now considered classics and among the studio's best, lost money upon their initial releases.